 Although few saw it at the time, American Surfaces is now considered a radically innovative work, and rightfully so, incorporating into fine art photography Pop’s aesthetic, Minimalism’s de-skilling, and Conceptualism’s seriality.
 At the same time, despite their apparent casualness, these are great photographs: each is a small miracle of composition and found color, while taken together they conjure an exhausted white-bread America, then grappling with an unpopular war, and an economic recession.

 In 1973, Shore traded his 35mm for a viewfinder camera and embarked on a ten-year photographic project that would become the book Uncommon Places.
-More imposing than his earlier pictures (even when portraying such modest subjects as a box of live lobsters or a shop window), the images in this series have greater depth of field, meaning that the objects closest to the camera and those farthest away fare equally in focus.
+More imposing than his earlier pictures (even when portraying such modest subjects as a box of live lobsters or a shop window), the images in this series have greater depth of field, meaning that the objects closest to the camera and those farthest away are equally in focus.
 This produces strangely flattened views, in spite of a leitmotif of roads, paths, and highways.
 (If Eggleston is the virtuoso of objects in space, Shore is the master of the painterly composition.)
 In Beverly Boulevard and La Brea Avenue (1975), for instance, a thoroughfare studded with light poles runs toward the Hollywood Hills in the distance; yet the road never quite recedes, instead remaining locked into the picture’s complex geometries.

 The chilly neutrality of Uncommon Places put Shore squarely at the center of the New Topographics movement while, along with the work of Eggleston and a handful of others, it helped established the legitimacy of color in fine art photography.
 Widely exhibited at the time, it was also an acknowledged influence on younger photographers.
 Merced River (1979), for example, a panoramic view of a riverbank with a scattering of bathers, has a clear relationship to the images of Düsseldorf photographers such as Andreas Gursky, who encountered Shore’s work while in school.

 One of the joys of this exhibition, which is sometimes more than the sum of its parts, is how it unifies the disparate aspects of Shore’s life and work into an absorbing whole.
 One gallery is devoted to Shore’s pedagogical activities—he has headed Bard’s department of photography since 1982—complete with examples by a host of 20th-century photographers and readings from his 1998 book, The Nature of Photographs.
-Another room is given over to Shore’s commercial assignments, including those for a variety of magazines depicting decaying steel towns, vernacular architecture, and baseball players.
+Another room is given over to Shore’s commercial assignments for a variety of magazines, depicting decaying steel towns, vernacular architecture, and baseball players.
 It also, delightfully, provides a viewing setup for a 1974 series of stereoscopic images not seen since a show at Light Gallery in 1975.

 The show takes up the thread once more with large-format landscapes (taken in Scotland, Montana, Texas, Mexico, and New York’s Hudson Valley) that occupied Shore for much of the 1980s.
 For the most part, they are not terribly engaging.
 Equally bland are Shore’s depopulated pictures of Israel, taken between 2009 and 2011.
 In them, his famed detachment deepens into something like catatonia.
 A later series, however—taken in Ukraine in 2012 and 2013 of ageing Holocaust survivors—evinces an unusual degree of engagement with individual lives.
 One portrait of an elderly woman is accompanied by images of her immaculate home, the small stock of provisions in her refrigerator, and—in one achingly tender photograph—a tidy kitchen table with a cup, plate, spoon, and knife laid out for the next solitary meal.
 Still lifes of a row of photographs on a shelf, a squash stored carefully on a newspaper next to an oriental carpet, and garlic drying in a cardboard box, seem metaphors for a vanishing population’s careful husbanding of both their resources and their memories.